-In general, I'd say 95% of investors that want to own gold as a hedge should avoid investing in gold miners, and just stick to gold ETFs.
+In general, ~95% of investors that want to own gold as a hedge should avoid investing in gold miners, and just stick to gold ETFs.
 Many gold miners are highly levered, which alone is a big risk.
-Moreover, if you are to buy a gold miner, you should invest in one that has more upside if gold prices go up, which requires a deeper dive into the company that may or may not payoff.
+Moreover, if you buy a gold miner, you should invest in one that has more upside if gold prices go up, which requires a deeper dive into the company that may or may not payoff.

 You can also gain exposure to gold through derivatives, specifically futures.
 You can buy futures contracts and use leverage to purchase gold and gain exposure to gold prices over a specific period of time without actually needing to handle the metal itself.
-Although this will add more risk and return to an investment portfolio, experienced investors can use this strategy to hedge their portfolio without having to worry about a management team or fund fees.
+Although this will add more risk (and potential return) to an investment portfolio, experienced investors can use this strategy to hedge their portfolio without having to worry about a management team or fund fees.

 In summary, gold is a store of value and is generally a good hedge against inflation and economic turmoil.
-Although gold prices are largely speculative, gold is relatively fixed in quantity and many investors retreat to gold when market fears are high, which can help to limit their portfolios downside risk.
+Although gold prices are largely speculative, gold is fixed in quantity and many investors retreat to gold when market fears are high, which can help reduce their portfolio's downside risk.